layer5io/layer5/collections/_blogs/2020-07-20-announcing-meshery-v0.4.0.md

 **Support for Scoop**

 Support extended to Scoop Bucket.
-You can now install mesheryctl on your Windows machine with scoop bucket.
-Visit the Meshery guideTo see more on installation guide, visit [here]()
+You can now install mesheryctl on your Windows machine with Scoop Bucket.
+Visit the [Meshery Scoop Bucket](https://github.com/layer5io/scoop-bucket) to install Meshery on Windows.

 <div class="meshery-list-item"></div>